Academics | Post-Graduate Scholarships

 The Rhodes Scholarships, the oldest international graduate fellowships, bring outstanding students from many countries around the world to the University of Oxford.
 Extraordinary intellectual distinction is a necessary but not a sufficient condition for election to a Rhodes scholarship.
 Applications are sought from talented students without restriction as to their field of academic specialization or career plans although the proposed course of study must be available at Oxford, and the applicant’s undergraduate program must provide a sufficient basis for further study in the proposed field.
 Rhodes Scholars are normally elected for two years of study.
 In addition to educational costs, each Scholar receives a maintenance allowance adequate to meet expenses for term-time and vacations.
 The Rhodes Trustees also cover the costs of travel to and from Oxford.

-Adviser: Dr. Gerald Seaman, Carnegie, ext.
-8109 Amount of Award: See description Application Deadline: First week of October
+Adviser: Dr. Paul Jeffries, East 205, ext.
+8377 Amount of Award: See description Application Deadline: First week of October

 Morris K. Udall Foundation Undergraduate Scholarships